What Are Methylene Blue Drops? A Plain-English Guide to the Supplement

 The Bottom Line

-Methylene blue drops are a precise, liquid way to take a long-studied redox compound as a supplement, and the format itself is genuinely useful because it lets you measure small amounts accurately.
-But the format is only as good as the material inside the bottle.
-With a compound this potent by volume and this easy to source in non-ingestible grades, purity is not a detail; it is the deciding factor.
+Methylene blue drops are a precise, liquid way to take a long-studied redox compound as a supplement, and the format genuinely earns its keep because it lets you measure small amounts accurately.
+But the format is only as good as the material sitting inside the bottle.
+With a compound this potent by volume and this easy to find in non-ingestible grades, purity isn't a footnote.
+It's the deciding factor.

-Prioritize pharmaceutical-grade material, insist on third-party testing and a certificate of analysis, follow the label, and ask a healthcare professional if anything about your situation makes you unsure.
-Do that, and you can evaluate any methylene blue product, including our own zynoblue-methylene-blue-drops, on the things that actually matter rather than on marketing.
+Put pharmaceutical-grade material first, insist on third-party testing and a certificate of analysis, follow the label, and check with a healthcare professional if anything about your situation leaves you unsure.
+Do that, and you can size up any methylene blue product, our own zynoblue-methylene-blue-drops included, on the things that actually matter instead of the marketing.

 Frequently asked questions